Rushadilly/Revival/posts/Revival #3.md

 All he saw were a pair of glowing yellow eyes that appeared to belong to the dark itself.

-## 🌑 Expectations
+### 🌑 Expectations

 The glowing eyes hung there in the dark for a heartbeat too long, unblinking.
-Joseph’s tail twitched, ears straining back in unease.
+<br>Joseph’s tail twitched, ears straining back in unease.

 He sat up, brushing dust from his fur, trying to steady his breathing.

 > “Uh… th-thank you,” he stammered.
-> “I think I… I would’ve been—”
+> <br>“I think I… I would’ve been—”

 He stopped himself, the rest catching in his throat.